afrotonder/kevlar/README.md

 The kevlar simlike command computes a likelihood score for each variant prediction and ranks variant calls based on this score.

+<h2>Some notes on workflow configuration</h2>

+1. An arbitrary number of Fasta/Fastq files is supported for each sample.

+2. Paired-end reads are not required, and any pairing information will be ignored.

+3. Parameters are tuned for error-corrected whole genome shotgun sequencing of human samples at ≈30x coverage.
+Without error correction much more memory will be required, or an alternative workflow will be required.

+4. kevlar will be accurate even when the k-mer counting false-positive rate (FPR) is fairly high in the case sample, as this is corrected in subsequent steps.
+Sensitivity will be lost if the k-mer counting FPR is too high in the control samples, however.

+5. The mask should include your reference genome and any potential sources of contamination.
+For example, UniVec includes many sources of technical contamination (such as adapters) that often cause problems.

+6. Accuracy can often be improved by filtering preliminary calls.
+Use the varfilter setting to provide a BED file of intervals from which to filter out variant predictions (by default, varfilter: null will disable this step).
+It's common to filter out variant calls in segmental duplications or SSRs, for example, as these are usually problematic.
+Also, filtering out common variants (using dbSNP, for example) will successfully remove inherited variants that are erroneously classified as de novo due to low coverage in the donor parent.

 [travisbadge]: https://img.shields.io/travis/dib-lab/kevlar.svg
 [pypibadge]: https://img.shields.io/pypi/v/biokevlar.svg
 [codecovbadge]: https://img.shields.io/codecov/c/github/dib-lab/kevlar.svg